 Before you go any further, you should test your keyboard.
 Save your file, and start a command prompt.
-Type the following command from the Keyman directory to compile your keyboard:
+You can use TIKE to compile your keyboard, or type the following command from the Keyman directory to compile your keyboard:

-'''

-KMCOMP OFrench.kmn OFrench.kmx
+KMCOMP QFrench.kmn QFrench.kmx

-'''